 Sipping on Smoothies

-In between matches, tennis players can head to Court 21 Café & Lounge, which overlooks the Center Court and blends fresh fruit smoothies made with pineapple, citrus, and other tropical flavors.
+In between matches, tennis players can head to 21, a cafe and lounge which overlooks the Center Court and blends fresh fruit smoothies made with pineapple, citrus, and other tropical flavors.
 Or, choose from premium coffee drinks and a menu that includes tomato-and-cucumber gazpacho, curried chicken salad and broccoli, and bacon-and-cheddar quiche.

 Paddleboarding Sarasota Bay